simonbates/procdraw-old/README.md

 To run ProcDraw from Visual Studio:

 - Set procdraw_winmain as the Startup Project
+- Set the procdraw_winmain project Working Directory to the procdraw directory (Properties/Debugging/Working Directory)
 - Start Debugging (F5) or Start Without Debugging (Ctrl+F5)

 Building on Linux